How to Use a Training Management System

 Guest Blog from Kim Morrison of Administrate

-Time management is something we probably all seek to do a little bit better.
+Time management something we probably all seek to do a little bit better.
 Even the most organised of us can be derailed.
-Some unexpected task popping up during the day and ruining all our best laid plans.
+Some unexpected task popping up during the day and ruining all our best-laid plans.

-The best we can hope to do is make sure we have as many organisational safeguards in place as possible.
+The best we can hope to do is to make sure we have many organisational safeguards in place.
 This will help to ensure that we’re always using our time really effectively.
-And help make sure that unexpected problems don’t see us pushing these vital tasks to the side, just because something else appears to be more time sensitive.
+And help make sure that unexpected problems don’t see us pushing these vital tasks to the side.

 How to help

 As a training provider, issues of this sort have the potential to pop up all the time.
 Problems with venues, tutors, or suppliers could suddenly crop up at any second.
 It’s important to have a good system in place so a little hiccup won’t throw your whole day off track.

 A great way to help you, and your whole business for that matter, stay more organised and manage your time better is a Training Management System (TMS).
 Have tools and systems in place to manage various different aspects of your business.
 This will free up your time.
 And that means you don’t have many things to worry about or manage.
 It will it lighten your workload.
 It will also give you lots of extra time to work with, which is always a bonus!

 There are lots of Training Management Systems on the market, so we’re going to talk about some of the general features that you can expect to find, and how they can help you manage your time effectively.

 One huge time drain on training companies is the sheer amount of emails that have to be sent to manage the course admin.
 Emails are sent when students sign up to new courses.
 Also to confirm payments.
 Then to provide further class details.
 To remind students of assessments.
 Also to ask for feedback at the end of the course.
 To send out invoices.
 Not to forget to issue certificates.
 The list could go on!